guustflater13/Robot-Arm/README.md

 # Robot-Arm
-Robot Arm using Raspbian + PCA9685
+I want to use an android OS to connect over ethernet with the raspberry and control the Robot Arm Robot Arm using:
+Android phone
+Raspberrry Pi with Raspbian
+PCA9685 with adafruit driver

-Robot arm
+Robot arm:

        O
       #  #